aishwaryasingh14/carehandoff-ai/README.md

 ## Clinical Disclaimer

-- This system is **decision-support, not autonomous** — a clinician reviews and approves every flagged item before any action is taken
+- This system is **decision-support, not autonomous**, a clinician reviews and approves every flagged item before any action is taken
 - Final clinical responsibility rests with the treating and receiving physicians
 - Audit logging is available via `HITLOrchestrator.get_audit_log()`
 - No patient data is transmitted beyond the configured OpenAI endpoint; the ChromaDB store is local/container-bound